zbtolon/customer-portal/cpmanacctbillpay.md

 You can use the Manage Billing Items window in the [customer portal ![External link icon](../icons/launch-glyph.svg)](https://control.softlayer.com/){:new_window} to associate billing items to specific devices and cancel those items, when necessary.

 The Manage Billing Items window shows associated billing items.
 You can change the view by selecting another option from the **Display** drop down list.
-When you are viewing billing items, you can change unassociated billing items to be associated, and associated items to be dissociated.
+When you're viewing billing items, you can change unassociated billing items to be associated, and associated items to be dissociated.
 You can change associated and dissociated items individually, or for more than one item at a time, by using the Bulk Actions feature.
 You can cancel individual billing items at any time from the Manage Billing Items window.

 ## Canceling a billing item
 {: #cp_cancelbillitems}

 You can cancel billing items directly from the Manage Billing Items window at any time.
 You can initiate cancellations for most services and solutions immediately.
-Cancellations are either immediate or they are processed on the billing anniversary.
+Cancellations are either immediate or they're processed on the billing anniversary.

-> **Note:** Data that is stored on any device, service, or solution that is canceled cannot be retrieved after cancellation.
+> **Note:** Data that is stored on any device, service, or solution that is canceled can't be retrieved after cancellation.
 Back up all data that you want to save before you complete the cancellation request.

 Use the following steps to cancel a billing item.